 Dr. Samuel's biography-based dissertation, Warren Martin: Westminster Choir College's Professor of Music, received the 1998-99 "Outstanding Dissertation Award" from the Council for Research in Music Education.
 It was also a finalist document for the American Choral Directors Association's distinguished "Julius Herford Prize."
 His commissioned work, A History of Westminster Choir College, was published in 2001 as a part of that institution's seventy-fifth anniversary celebration.
 His music tapes for the Maximal Learning System, "Listen and Learn" (1993) and "Quick Break" (1994) are published by Learning Consultants, Phoenix, Arizona, and his choral and organ compositions are available through JSAX Publications, Blacksburg, Virginia.

-Active as a choral clinician, Dr. Samuel has conducted workshops in Arizona, California, Georgia, Minnesota, Nebraska, North Carolina, South Dakota, Virginia, Wisconsin, and Wyoming, and most recently was the guest clinician at Phoenix College's annual choral festival.
-As a church organist and recitalist, he has performed throughout the United States, England, and Italy; from 1990 until January 2014, he was the Director of Music Ministries at Orangewood Presbyterian Church in Phoenix.
-Dr. Samuel is a past Dean of the Central Arizona Chapter of the American Guild of Organists, and currently serves as a member of the Dean’s Advisory Council at Westminster Choir College in Princeton, New Jersey.
+For three decades, Dr. Samuel has served variously in area churches and schools.
+In the late 1990s, he established and subsequently oversaw an ancillary outreach program (“Arts Alive!”) that integrated solo vocal, instrumental, and choral performances with the work of community service agencies.
+As a choral clinician, he has conducted workshops in Arizona, California, Georgia, Minnesota, Nebraska, North Carolina, South Dakota, Virginia, Wisconsin, and Wyoming; as a church organist and recitalist, he has performed throughout the United States, England, and Italy.
+Dr. Samuel is a past Dean of the Central Arizona Chapter of the American Guild of Organists, and currently serves as a member of the Dean’s Advisory Council for Westminster Choir College in Princeton, NJ.